-- Explore ornate palaces & medieval piazzas in Venice
+- Sample cicchetti and explore ornate palaces in Venice

 |Day 13||Visit Sacra di San Michele Abbey||Turin|

 |Day 14||Depart Turin|

 Day 1: Arrive in Milan, Transfer to Bologna, Emilia-Romagna's Foodie Capital

 Benvenuti in Bologna!
 Arrive in one of Milan's two international airports and make the 1.5-hour train journey from to Emilia-Romagna's foodie capital.
 Settle in and relax at your hotel, then head out to discover the historic charms of Europe's oldest university town and its renowned gastronomy.

 One of the best ways to explore the city is via the medieval porticos, a network of covered walkways that connect the city's landmarks, museums, and neighborhoods.
 Stop in at the Pinacoteca Nazionale di Bologna to discover renowned 14th-century artists such as Jacopo di Paolo and Guido Reni, or for a modern take on the city's renowned art, head to the Museo d'Arte Moderna di Bologna (MAMbo).
 Afterward, wander the narrow alleyways of the Quadrilatero, the area's historic foodie neighborhood, where you'll find everything for a delicious lunch on the go.

 In the evening, enjoy aperitivo (an aperitif, usually spritz, prosecco, or wine, accompanied by small bites) at one of the local bars before heading out to dinner to dine on typical Bolognan cuisine such as tagliatelle al ragù.